College of Arts and Sciences Integrated Master's Programs Academic Policies

 Academic Standing for Integrated Master's Program Students

 Decisions regarding progression will be made by the CAS Graduate Academic Standing Committee.
 Before making a decision, the Academic Standing Committee will consult with the INTO Suffolk Academic Director.
 Students must maintain a minimum GPA of 3.0 at the end of the Integrated Master's Program to progress.
-Any students on Academic Warning or Academic Probation will work closely with an INTO Suffolk advisor to devise a plan by which to return to good standing.
+Any students on Academic Warning or Academic Notice will work closely with an INTO Suffolk advisor to devise a plan by which to return to good standing.